-Regardless of the format or audience, an executive summary typically acts as a “front cover,” offering the key points of the entire document in a way that convinces your target audience to buy, invest, approve, publish, or take some other desired step.
+Regardless of the format or audience, a well-written executive summary typically acts as a “front cover,” offering the key points of the entire document in a way that convinces your target audience to buy, invest, approve, publish, or take some other desired step.

 Whatever your overarching purpose, consider the following tips and common mistakes while writing your executive summary.

 Whether you’re writing an executive summary to customers, your management team, or an entirely new audience, make sure to answer the following questions: